JMLab-tifrh/Protein_Ligand_Variational_Autoencoder/README.md

-This is the GitHub repository for  the manuscript titled
+This is the GitHub repository for  the manuscript

 "**An Integrated Machine Learning Approach Delineates Entropic Modulation of alpha-Synuclein by Small Molecule**"